A single line summary of CAT2016 – format same as CAT2015 with difficulty level a notch higher.

 - Data Interpretation & Logical Reasoning – Data Interpretation (20 questions) & Logical Reasoning (12 questions)

-- Quantitative Ability had just one section with 34 questions
+- Quantitative Ability had 34 questions

 - Verbal Ability had just 3 types of questions: Logical Discontinuity / Out of Context question (3 in number), Summary of the passage (3 in number) & Parajumbles (4 in number).
 All the questions in this subsection were of the “key-in” or “non-MCQ” variety.
 The problem with this being non-MCQ is that the parajumbles became difficult because each of the parajumbles had 5 sentences to be rearranged.
 Links were available, but two broken links and hence it make this part a little tricky.
 However, a cheeky CAT taker will take the shots because these fall under the “non-negative marking” category.
 Summary and Out of Context were non-MCQ variety but this can be called “pseudo non-MCQ” because it was more like keying-in a number instead of marking an option.